sabrinabryce/SmartZone/README.md

 - Turns ON when room is occupied AND temperature is above cool setpoint.

 Safety:
 - Heating and cooling never run simultaneously.
+Manual overrides are provided.

 ---